 | Maggie Ullman | Council Member |

-Springside and Pinchot are City roads.
+Pinchot and Springside are City roads.
 Overlook and Long Shoals are NCDOT.
 Schools are Buncombe County.
-No single agency owns the full problem — your job is to make sure none of them can point at the others.
+No single agency owns the full problem — make sure none of them can point at the others.

 | Commissioner | District |